GoogleChrome/web.dev/src/site/content/en/blog/2021-scroll-survey-report/index.md

 question.

-While getting started with scrolling is one line of CSS, like `overflow-x: scroll;`, the surface area of scroll APIs and options is large, spanning JS to CSS.
+While getting started with scrolling is one line of CSS, like `overflow-x: scroll;`, the surface area of scroll APIs and options is large, spanning JavaScript to CSS.
 The following results help to highlight the issues web developers are encountering.